elhamposhtiban/clicky-game/README.md

 # Boogle

-Thrones game is an interesting game which if you click on one character twice you be loosing the game and the hieghest score that you can get is 16.
+Thrones game is an interesting game which if you click on one character twice you be losing the game and the highest score that you can get is 16.

 ## Deployment